mvdan/unparam/README.md

 * Funcs that have empty bodies
 * Funcs that will almost immediately panic or return constants

-Note that false positives can still occur by design.
-If you find any, please file a bug.
-You can also use an underscore name for the parameter to make the tool ignore it.
+False positives can still occur by design.
+The aim of the tool is to be as precise as possible - if you find any, file a bug.

+Note that "reachable" means func signatures found in top-level declarations in each package and all of its direct dependencies.
+The tool ignores transitive dependencies and local signatures.